Are you looking to learn conversational Spanish?

-That’s why you should attend social events where you’ll have the opportunity to practice your Spanish with natives and other Spanish learners.
+That’s why you should consider attending social events where you’ll have the opportunity to practice various Spanish conversation topics with natives and other Spanish learners.

 Socializing is very important, so don’t forget to make room for it in your learning process.
 Attending a how to dance salsa class or equivalent is a great way to practice conversation.